English modal auxiliary verbs: Lists of modal auxiliary verbs

 Five recent scholarly descriptions of verbs disagree among themselves on the extension of modal auxiliary verb: on which verbs are modal auxiliary verbs.

-They agree that can (with could), may (with might), must, shall (with should) and will (with would) are, or are among, the "central modal auxiliaries" (A Comprehensive Grammar of the English Language, 1985), "secondary or modal auxiliaries" (F. R. Palmer, 1988), "modal auxiliaries" (Anthony R. Warner, 1993), "central members of the modal auxiliary class" (The Cambridge Grammar of the English Language, 2002), or "core modal verbs" (Bas Aarts, 2011).
+They agree that can (with could), may (with might), must, shall (with should) and will (with would) are, or are among, the "central modal auxiliaries" (A Comprehensive Grammar of the English Language, 1985), "secondary or modal auxiliaries" (F. R. Palmer, 1988), "modal auxiliaries" (Anthony R. Warner, 1993), "central members of the modal auxiliary class" (The Cambridge Grammar of the English Language, 2002), or "core modal verbs" (Bas Aarts, 2014).

 Among these five verbs, The Cambridge Grammar selects the pair can and will (with could and would) as "the most straightforward of the modal auxiliaries".
 Peter Collins agrees.

 All five accord ought, need and dare a less clear or merely a marginal membership.

-A Comprehensive Grammar and Warner do likewise for use; the other three deny that it is a modal auxiliary verb.
-For that reason, it is discussed primarily not in this article but in English auxiliary verbs.)
+A Comprehensive Grammar and Warner do likewise for use; the other three deny that it is a modal auxiliary verb or note the disagreement.
+For that reason, it is discussed primarily not in this article but in English auxiliary verbs.

 As for would in would rather, would sooner and would as soon, and have in had better, had best and had rather, only The Cambridge Grammar notes all six, but each of the other four descriptions of auxiliary verbs notes three or more.
 Of the three to six idioms that each discussion notes, there is no variation in the status that it accords to them.
 Warner calls the three that he notes (would rather, had better, had rather) modal auxiliaries.
 Palmer says that the same three are not modal auxiliaries.
 Both A Comprehensive Grammar and Aarts use the term modal idiom for a choice of five.
 The Cambridge Grammar sees modal characteristics in all six uses of these two auxiliary verbs.

 A Comprehensive Grammar calls both have got (Ive got to go now) and be to (You are to hand over the cash) modal idioms.
 None of the other descriptions agrees.

 Palmer calls be bound/able/going/willing to and have (got) to semi-modals.
 A Comprehensive Grammar calls be able/about/apt/bound/due/going/likely/meant/obliged/supposed/willing to and have to semi-auxiliaries.
 He adds, "The boundaries of this category are not clear".